GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 `./bin/scale-remove-old-instances prod worker`

   * **Step 10:**
-  Confirm instances are scaling out by running step 2 again and you should see that old instances say “shutting down” under status
+  Confirm instances are scaling out by running step 2 again and you should see that old instances say “shutting down” under status.

   *Note to team: check the official deploy guide periodically to make sure these steps stay up to date.
 Steps last updated 10/12/2022*